 A visual guide, with images and text for reference to troubleshoot step-by-step, would help customers avoid boring long texts or documents instead of getting the correct answer for their query.

 Two, decision trees make customers reach the right point of resolution within a few steps.
 These are the quickest ways to find answers to any query, provided you have made perfect scripts for its backend.

 Knowledge management that is intelligent has the back-up of Artificial Intelligence(AI).
-What AI benefits are that it can interpret text or data.
-This means the common questions asked by customers can be put on the FAQs section.
+AI benefits are that it can interpret text or data.
+This means the common questions asked by customers can be put in the FAQs section.

 Knowledge management also enables Natural Language Processing (NLP).
 Having an NLP means that your customers don’t feel like they are talking to a chatbot at all.
 This leads to less dependency on human personnel.